-As an employment lawyer who offers a free consultation service, I have spoken with tens of thousands of people who were just fired from their job.
+As an employment lawyer who offers a consultation service, I have spoken with tens of thousands of people who were just terminated from their job.
 I have learned how they feel and I have learned ways in calming and collecting them.
 In addition, in my life, of course, like almost everyone else, I have been fired so I know what it feels like.
-However, as I discuss below, I will teach you what I did to bounce back better than ever, make more money and be happier.

 Here are the immediate next steps to follow in order to make it easier to move on from being fired: